Grade: Japanese 1B: 95.25%; Japanese 2A: 99.54% Japanese 2B: 100%

 I started my Japanese studies while I was in middle school with Christa McAuliffe School of Arts and Sciences.
-So upon beginning my freshman year with them, I was placed in Japanese 1B.
+So upon beginning my freshman year of high school with them, I was placed in Japanese 1B.

 For this class, I’m thrilled to share with you some exciting tools that are available and can help anyone master a foreign language.